-For our second book, The Diary of a Young Girl, we have partnered with our friends at the Vancouver Holocaust Education Centre (VHEC) and in Quebec with our friends at the Montreal Holocaust Museum.
+For The Diary of a Young Girl, we have partnered with our friends at the Vancouver Holocaust Education Centre (VHEC) and in Quebec with our friends at the Montreal Holocaust Museum.
 Below we are providing educators and families with supports for the book related to key issues from Anne Frank's writing.
 Additional resources will be shared by Jenifer during her videos, including tips on journal writing.

 Vancouver Holocaust Education Centre

 The Anne Frank Teachers Guide (PDF) was produced by the Vancouver Holocaust Education Centre (VHEC) to complement the exhibition Anne Frank: A History for Today (2014).
 The lessons, materials and activities provided in this guide can be used by educators to prepare and debrief their students while reading Anne Frank: The Diary of a Young Girl.
 Lessons 1 and 2 (pre-visit) equip learners with basic knowledge of prewar Jewish life in Germany and the Netherlands, insight into the rise of National Socialism, and perspective on wartime hiding.
 The extension lessons (post-visit) encourage learners to reflect on key human rights issues relating to the Holocaust, civic responsibility, and popular culture through an investigation of primary source material and online media.
 This resource is recommended for learners for grade 6 through 12.